 We believe in God the Father Almighty, Maker of heaven and earth; and in Jesus Christ His only Son our Lord; Who was conceived by the Holy Ghost; born of the Virgin Mary; suffered under Pontius Pilate; was crucified, dead, and buried; He descended into hell.
-The third day He rose again from the dead; He ascended into heaven and sits on the right hand of God the Father Almighty; from thence He shall come to judge the quick and the dead.
+On the third day, He rose again from the dead; He ascended into heaven and sits on the right hand of God the Father Almighty; from thence He shall come to judge the quick and the dead.
 We believe in the Holy Ghost; the holy apostolic church, the communion of saints; the forgiveness of sins; the resurrection of the body; and the life everlasting.

-Excelsior Academy does not discriminate based on race, color, sex, religion, national or ethnic origin in the admission of students, nor in the administration of our educational policies and programs.
+Excelsior Academy does not discriminate based on race, color, sex, religion, national or ethnic origin in the admission of students, nor the administration of our educational policies and programs.

 Student Code of Conduct

 Our goal is to pursue excellence in all that we do so that our Lord may be glorified.
 To maintain a productive, educational environment, the instructors and staff will require proper and respectful behavior from all students.